highcharts/connectors-morningstar/docs/connectors/morningstar/screeners/investment-screener.md

 research interests such as Top Fixed Income Funds, Top Rated US Bond Index Funds, Sustainable Investments, and so on.

-For more details, see [Morningstar's Screener API - Investment Screener].

 This connector is designed to be interacted with using external buttons, that might filter data on the backend, provide pagination as well as sorting.